gSchool/boulder-g4-assets/gCamp/0020-routes/readme.md

 ### Homepage with Footer
 ![Wireframes](https://galvanize.mybalsamiq.com/mockups/2290662.png?key=dd6f91232218fa4d6cbf663738e10e0cfca3e151)

-When the user clicks the about link in the footer, it should take them to the about page bellow.
+When the user clicks the about link in the footer, it should take them to the about page below.

 ### About Page
 ![Wireframes](https://galvanize.mybalsamiq.com/mockups/2290670.png?key=dd6f91232218fa4d6cbf663738e10e0cfca3e151)